 Santiago, Chile’s vibrant capital city, is home to nearly seven million people, representing almost 40% of the nation’s population.
-Santiago’s location within the Central Valley (Valle Central) of Chile places it between the Andes to the east and the Coastal Range (Cordillera de la Costa) to the west.
+Santiago’s location at the heart of Chile, within the Central Valley (Valle Central) of Chile places it between the Andes to the east and the Coastal Range (Cordillera de la Costa) to the west.
 The surrounding mountains contribute to Santiago’s geographical beauty, but also shield the city from the Pacific Ocean to the west, and trap pollution, contributing to a persistent haze.
 This issue is exacerbated by the emissions from the motor vehicles and industrial activity that drive Chile’s economic engine.
 The Mapocho River runs through the city, though it has long been heavily polluted.

 The city’s climate is Mediterranean, with warm, dry summers and cool, wet winters.
 Temperatures in the summer can climb to the mid-30s Celsius, while in winter they average between 8-15°C. The pollution, however, remains one of the city’s main environmental challenges.
 Autumn, the time of our visit, was particularly beautiful with the trees shifting into hues of red and yellow.
 The surrounding mountains often remain snow-capped in winter, providing nearby ski resorts such as Valle Nevado with consistent snow.